 The CDC recommends that all people defer travel on cruise ships, including river cruises, worldwide.
 That’s because the risk of COVID-19 on cruise ships is high.
 Passengers who return from a cruise ship or river cruise voyage are advised to stay home for 14 days, monitor their health, and practice social distancing. https://www.cdc.gov/coronavirus/2019-ncov/travelers/returning-cruise-voyages.html

 Information about the CDC’s recommendations for domestic and international travel can be found at https://www.cdc.gov/coronavirus/2019-ncov/travelers/index.html.

 This pandemic can be stressful both personally and in the workplace.
 Students should be mindful of their well- being and take steps to cope with this situation in a positive way (e.g., eat healthy, exercise, get sleep, talk with a trusted acquaintance, take breaks from the news and social media, etc.).
 The CDC has published information about coping with stress during this time at www.cdc.gov/coronavirus/2019-ncov/daily-life-coping/stress-coping.
 In addition, students are encouraged to visit the webpages of the Counseling Center at www.tntech.edu/counsel for more information about resources available through the university.

 Please consult the university’s Return to Tech website at www.tntech.edu/return for more information on the university’s response to this pandemic.

-If an employee has questions or concerns regarding safety on campus in light of the pandemic or this plan, those issues should be discussed with their supervisor and, if not resolved, Human Resources should be contacted.
+If a student has questions or concerns regarding safety on campus in light of the pandemic or this plan, the student should contact the Dean of Students Office at www.tntech.edu/dos.